dr-mushtaq/Projects/README.md

 Contributions are encouraged and appreciated!
 Whether it's adding new projects, improving existing content, fixing bugs, or suggesting enhancements, your contributions play a vital role in enriching the repository for the benefit of the community.
 Please contact me on my skype ID:**themushtaq48, email:mushtaqmsit@gmail.com** for contribution.

+## 🛠️ We're Actively Looking for Contributors To:
+- Add new tutorials on projects
+- Complated Pending projects
+- Fix broken links and typos
+- Complate new projects
+- Suggestion other news project with resource
+- improve existing projects
+- suggestion other important website ,repistory,youtube Channel etc

 Together, let's make this the best AI learning hub repository! 🚀

                           https://coursesteach.com/